 Though your beneficiaries will receive your death benefits, they will not receive the cash value.
 Your cash value may be accessed by you during your lifetime, which is why you might hear cash value referred to as a living benefit.

 - You want your policy to last your entire lifetime.

 With all that’s on your plate, you’re probably wondering if you actually need life insurance.

 Life insurance might be worth looking into if:

 - You want to provide some income replacement if you pass away.

 - You have a home, and you’d like to help provide your loved ones with the means to pay the mortgage.

-- You want to prevent your loved ones from having to pay off your loans or other debt.
+- You want to help your loved ones pay off your loans or other debt, should you pass away.

 - You’re a small business owner who wants to help protect your business.

 - You have enough assets, income, and savings to take care of your family.